shivamsri07/articles/articles/reverse_image_search.md

 ## Hashing
 Every image has certain set of raw bytes.
 Hashing provides us with a way to generate a `unique key` that can identify a media file.

 Hashing algorithms like `MD5, SHA` generate a unique hash key.
-Even if the two images are virtually similar, they can never return the same hash as even the `slightest change of pixel can change the output`.
+Even if the two images are visually similar, they can never return the same hash as even the `slightest change of pixel can change the output`.

 With the above mentioned hash algorithm, there is a chance of collision, and that may result in a `false matching`.